Thyde0000/codePath-Pre-Work/README.md

 Pre-Work Introduction

 App Description:
-A basic introduction application that allows for user input to introduce themselves App Walk-Through
+An application that allows the user to enter basic information about themselves, how many pets they have or want, and allows them to customize the background color.

 ![](https://github.com/Thyde0000/codePath-Pre-Work/blob/main/AppOverview%20-%20PreWork.gif)